 Buybacks have come into focus after Schumer and Sanders introduced legislation this month that aims to prevent company stock buybacks unless the firms put employees first, including a $15 minimum wage, seven days of paid sick time off, and health and pension benefits.

-In an op-ed published last week, the pair slammed the $1 trillion worth of stock buybacks in 2018 as a "practice of corporate self-indulgence."
+In their op-ed, the pair slammed the $1 trillion worth of stock buybacks in 2018 as a "practice of corporate self-indulgence."

 The reason it's problematic, they argue, is that buybacks don't benefit most Americans because a small percentage of people own a majority of the stocks.
 What's more, many executives receive stock-based compensation and would benefit from share repurchases.
 They also argue that buybacks limit a company's ability to invest in wages, R&D, training, and other benefits.

-Former Goldman Sachs CEO Lloyd Blankfein took to Twitter for the first time since leaving his post at the bank to respond to the senators' criticism.
+Former Goldman Sachs CEO Lloyd Blankfein took to Twitter earlier this month for the first time since leaving his post at the bank to respond to the senators' criticism.

 A company used to be encouraged to return money to shareholders when it couldn't reinvest in itself for a good return.
 The money doesn't vanish, it gets reinvested in higher growth businesses that boost the economy and jobs.
 Is that bad? https://t.co/sxfcmve0DA— Lloyd Blankfein (@lloydblankfein) February 5, 2019